RajAkash01/FoodRecipeApp/README.md

 # FoodRecipeApp
 --
-This is a React native app for Foodrecipes.
+Cooking is a passionate job that allows people to turn an ordinary meal into a tempting and mesmerizing one and there are a number of people who take up this art as a hobby or make it their profession.
+So this is a React native app for Foodrecipes.

 ### Onboarding Screen